-Years ago, shrimp was considered to be taboo for heart patients or for people watching their cholesterol numbers.
-That’s because a small serving of 3.5 ounces supplies about 200 mg of cholesterol.
+Years ago, shrimp was considered to be taboo for people who have heart disease or are watching their cholesterol numbers.
+That’s because a small serving of 3.5 ounces supplies about 200 milligrams (mg) of cholesterol.
 For people at high risk for heart disease, that amounts to a full day’s allotment.
-(For everyone else, 300 mg is the limit.
+For everyone else, 300 mg is the limit.

-After the three weeks were up, the shrimp diet did in fact raise LDL cholesterol by about 7 percent compared to the low cholesterol diet.
-However, it also increased HDL (good cholesterol) by 12 percent and lowered triglycerides by 13 percent.
-This reveals that shrimp had a total positive effect on cholesterol because it improved both HDL and triglycerides a total of 25% with a net improvement of 18 percent.
+After the three weeks were up, the shrimp diet did in fact raise LDL cholesterol by about 7 percent compared to the low-cholesterol diet.
+However, it also increased HDL, or “good” cholesterol, by 12 percent and lowered triglycerides by 13 percent.
+This reveals that shrimp had a total positive effect on cholesterol because it improved both HDL and triglycerides a total of 25 percent with a net improvement of 18 percent.

 Perhaps just as important, find out where your shrimp comes from.
-Much of the shrimp now sold in the United States comes from Asia, where farming practices, including the use of pesticides and antibiotics, have been environmentally devastating and may have detrimental effects on human health.
-Read more about shrimp farming on National Geographic’s website, in an article initially posted in 2004.
+Much of the shrimp now sold in the United States comes from Asia.
+In Asia, farming practices, including the use of pesticides and antibiotics, have been environmentally devastating and may have detrimental effects on human health.
+Read more about shrimp farming practices in Asia on National Geographic’s website, in an article initially posted in 2004.